markets/awesome-ruby/README.md

 ## Geolocation

 * [Geocoder](https://github.com/alexreisner/geocoder) - A complete geocoding solution for Ruby.
 With Rails it adds geocoding (by street or IP address), reverse geocoding (find street address based on given coordinates), and distance queries.
+* [geoip](https://github.com/cjheath/geoip) - Searches a GeoIP database for a given host or IP address, and returns information about the country where the IP address is allocated, and the city, ISP and other information.
 * [Geokit](https://github.com/geokit/geokit) - Geokit gem provides geocoding and distance/heading calculations.
 * [Google Maps for Rails](https://github.com/apneadiving/Google-Maps-for-Rails) - Enables easy Google map + overlays creation in Ruby apps.